 There are several reasons why people use manufactured spending techniques.

 Meet Minimum Spending Requirements – If you don’t spend a great deal of money each month on expenses, it can be challenging to reach some cards’ minimum spending requirements to earn the signup bonus.
 With thresholds of up to $5,000 to $10,000, this is a way to meet those requirements.

 Reach Spending Thresholds – Several co-brand cards offer bonuses when reaching spending thresholds.
 The World of Hyatt card gives an extra free night at a category 1-4 hotel if you spend $15,000 on the card in a year.
 The British Airways card offers a travel together ticket if you spend $30,000 on the card.
 While that’s a bunch of spending to put on a single card, it’s easily reachable if you’re using manufactured spending techniques.

 Earn Status Levels – Spending on co-brand cards can also help you get status.
 It could be a certain status level for spending a specific amount or earning a number of credits to be used for status for an incremental amount of spending.
 Airlines used to allow you to waive the spending requirement for status by spending on credit cards, but more and more of those waivers are going away (or getting much harder to achieve).

-Just For The Points and Miles – While many people do MS for the above reasons, some of them just do it to earn more points and miles.
-If you’re able to manufacture points and save up to 75% on the price of a hotel room or airfare, why wouldn’t you?
+Just For The Points and Miles – While many people do MS for the above reasons, some do it to earn more points and miles.
+If you’re able to manufacture points and save up to 75% on a hotel room or airfare price, why wouldn’t you?

 Isn’t This Risky?